 An alternative primitive that has received a lot of attention in the research community is the diffusion curve primitive.

-In my PhD dissertation, supervised by Neil Dodgson and co-supervised by Jiri Kosinka, then at Cambridge, I argue for a superset primitive with support for both diffusion curves and gradient meshes.
+In my PhD dissertation, supervised by Neil Dodgson and co-supervised by Jiri Kosinka, I argue for a superset primitive with support for both diffusion curves and gradient meshes.
 A brief overview of this

 idea was presented at MMCS9 (an international conference on curves and surfaces: PDF and PPTX).